mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/AddingRESTServices.md

 ### Adding a Schema Object via MRS DDL

-On an active MySQL Shell connection execute the [CREATE REST DUALITY VIEW](ddl.html#create-rest-duality-view) DDL statement to add a database schema table or view as REST object.
-Please see the [MRS DDL Reference](ddl.html#create-rest-duality-view) for more details.
+On an active MySQL Shell connection execute the [CREATE REST DUALITY VIEW](sql.html#create-rest-duality-view) DDL statement to add a database schema table or view as REST object.
+Please see the [MRS SQL Reference](sql.html#create-rest-duality-view) for more details.

-To add a stored procedure the [CREATE REST PROCEDURE](ddl.html#create-rest-procedure) DDL statement can be used.
+To add a stored procedure the [CREATE REST PROCEDURE](sql.html#create-rest-procedure) DDL statement can be used.

 **_Examples_**